******* ODIE is now available for rehoming please read our new rehoming polices ************************

 Odie was very shut down when he came to us, unable to communicate afraid of just about everything.
 He was especially terrified of any open space, even indoors and unable to accept the lead and collar.
 Ode does not like having his collar touch and grabbed I should imagine because he had never worn a collar and it must have felt a strange and scary thing to have something around your neck.
 When he first arrived he didn’t really have an idea of house training due the fact he had never been outside to toilet and lived ate and slept in the same area, it didn’t help that the even the garden was a scary place to be.
-Now we know he is going to try and escape the garden he is aloud outside unsupervised for short periods and he has learnt to to do his business outside and when he needs to go he will stand at the door, looking back at us, if he does have an accident we go ‘oh dear!’ and clean up with out making a fuss so not to make him fearful.
+Now we know he isn’t going to try and escape the garden he is aloud outside unsupervised for short periods and he has learnt to to do his business outside and when he needs to go he will stand at the door, looking back at us, if he does have an accident we go ‘oh dear!’ and clean up with out making a fuss so not to make him fearful.

 In the beginning he had a bed in the kitchen next to the radiator and began to fell secure spending his time there even when the rest of us went in the lounge or upstairs to bed.
 We allowed it to become his safe space.
 During this phase we would stroke and pet him gently as his skin was still quite scabby and sore from the terrible flea infestation he had when he first arrived.
 It took about a week before he could be encouraged into the lounge but he wouldn’t stay, even if we brought his bed in.
 By this time he had got used to being stroked.
 After being lifted onto the settee a couple of times and cajoled after that, this was a watershed moment and the bed was abandoned in favour of the roaching possibilities of DFS corner settee.
 Not long after that he wagged his tail for the first time which was a real cause for celebration.

 Now he wags his tail whenever he wants a stroke and also when interacting with Arlo the resident saluki cross.
 He still isn’t brave enough to play with him just yet.